Heinoushare/Sabacc-Flask/README.md

 ### index.html
 index.html *extends* layout.html, using Jinja2 to *extend* it and fill in Jinja2 HTML *blocks*. index.html uses Jinja2 to check whether a user is signed in or not.
 If they are, a table of the user's active games will be displayed, with data being passed from application.py, otherwise, a video and rulebook on how to play Sabacc will be displayed.

+### index.js
+index.js contains code which uses JQuery to copy game links to a user's clipboard on the click of a button.

 ### register.html
 register.html contains an account creation form, which sends a POST request to the server containing registration details. application.py confirms that the details are valid, with a username that doesn't already exist in the database, and matching password and confirmation passwords.